Headache: Management

+Secondary headaches (caused by another disease)

+Treatment of secondary headaches involves treating their underlying cause.
+For example, a person with meningitis will require antibiotics, and a person with a brain tumor may require surgery, chemotherapy or brain radiation.
+The possible origins of a headache have been studied and classified.

 Migraines

-Migraine can be somewhat improved by lifestyle changes, but most people require medicines to control their symptoms.
+Migraines can be somewhat improved by lifestyle changes, but most people require medicines to control their symptoms.
 Medications are either to prevent getting migraines, or to reduce symptoms once a migraine starts.

 Preventive medications are generally recommended when people have more than four attacks of migraine per month, headaches last longer than 12 hours or the headaches are very disabling.
 Possible therapies include beta blockers, antidepressants, anticonvulsants and NSAIDs.
 The type of preventive medicine is usually chosen based on the other symptoms the person has.
 For example, if the person also has depression, an antidepressant is a good choice.

-Abortive therapies for migraines may be oral, if the migraine is mild to moderate, or may require stronger medicine given intravenously or intramuscularly.
+Rescue (also known as abortive) treatment for migraines may be oral or sublingual (under the tongue) if the migraine is mild to moderate; if more severe, intravenous, rectal, or intramuscular administration may be needed.
 Mild to moderate headaches should first be treated with acetaminophen (paracetamol) or NSAIDs, like ibuprofen.
 If accompanied by nausea or vomiting, an antiemetic such as metoclopramide (Reglan) can be given orally or rectally.
 Moderate to severe attacks should be treated first with an oral triptan, a medication that mimics serotonin (an agonist) and causes mild vasoconstriction.
 If accompanied by nausea and vomiting, parenteral (through a needle in the skin) triptans and antiemetics can be given.

 Sphenopalatine ganglion block (SPG block, also known nasal ganglion block or pterygopalatine ganglion blocks) can abort and prevent migraines, tension headaches and cluster headaches.
 It was originally described by American ENT surgeon Greenfield Sluder in 1908.
 Both blocks and neurostimulation have been studied as treatment for headaches.

 Several complementary and alternative strategies can help with migraines.
 The American Academy of Neurology guidelines for migraine treatment in 2000 stated relaxation training, electromyographic feedback and cognitive behavioral therapy may be considered for migraine treatment, along with medications.

 Tension-type headaches

-Tension-type headaches can usually be managed with NSAIDs (ibuprofen, naproxen, aspirin), or acetaminophen.
+Tension-type headaches can usually be managed with NSAIDs (such as ibuprofen and aspirin) an/or acetaminophen.
 Triptans are not helpful in tension-type headaches unless the person also has migraines.
 For chronic tension type headaches, amitriptyline is the only medication proven to help.
 Amitriptyline is a medication which treats depression and also independently treats pain.
 It works by blocking the reuptake of serotonin and norepinephrine, and also reduces muscle tenderness by a separate mechanism.
 Studies evaluating acupuncture for tension-type headaches have been mixed.
 Overall, they show that acupuncture is probably not helpful for tension-type headaches.